-This section draws attention to the project assessment information requirements of the Environmental Protection Act 1994 administered by the Department of Environment and Heritage Protection (EHP).
-While these generic terms of reference (TOR) aim to seek information corresponding to these requirements, proponents should confirm that the EIS addresses all statutory requirements, and also meets the relevant information requirements of other Commonwealth and State regulatory authorities, including but not limited to the following:
+This section draws attention to the project assessment information requirements of the EP Act administered by the Department of Environment and Heritage Protection (EHP).
+While these terms of reference (TOR) aim to seek information corresponding to these requirements, proponents should confirm that the EIS addresses all relevant statutory requirements, and also meets the relevant information requirements of other Commonwealth and state regulatory authorities.